310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/epilogue.md

 tags:
 - Event Story
 - Akira
 description: "[ES!]
-As Ryuseitai, Ra*bits, and MaM work hard for the Halloween Party, Hajime and Tomoya seem to be awkward around each other, and Chiaki seems terrified of something…"
+As Ryuseitai, Ra*bits, and MaM work hard for the Halloween Party, it seems that Hajime and Tomoya are awkward around each other, and Chiaki is terrified of something…"
 ---
 <div class="three-wrapper" style="--storyColor:#965e7d;--storyColor-rgb:150,94,125;--storyColor-h:326.8;--storyColor-s: 23%;--storyColor-l:47.8%;">
     <div class="info-area">